saschakala/saschakala.github.io/_posts/2020-08-24-why_i_decided_to_be_a_tech_bro.markdown

 I've done a lot of things over the years.
 My employment has usually been a rag-tag combination of freelance artsy sh!t (illustration, photography, content creation, writing, graphic design) made possible by service industry tips.
 I've been working in service in some capacity since I was a teen and it's always been my fallback option.
 But then the playing field changed (see again: global pandemic.)

-But as I embark upon this new decade of my life (I turned 30 in November), all of that seems increasingly unstable - because it is.
-And we've reached bullet point number 3: **becoming responsible in my old age**.
+As I embark upon this new decade of my life (I turned 30 in November), all of that seems increasingly unstable - because it is.
+And so we've reached bullet point number 3: **becoming responsible in my old age**.

-The more I mulled it over, considered my own strengths and shortcomings as a person, and deliberated about my future and what I wanted out of life, the more decided I felt about pursuing a career as a software engineer.
+The more I mulled it over, considered my own personal strengths and weaknesses, and deliberated about my future and what I wanted out of life, the more decided I felt about pursuing a career as a software engineer.

 I'm an introvert.
 I always have been.
 I absolutely can wait on tables and be the bubbliest, most hospitable server or retail employee you've ever met, but I would much rather not.
+(Learned extroversion is my special talent.)

 I also am in love with computers.
 I always have been.
 I love gaming, but not in the "typical" gaming on a Nintento or PS2 kind of way.
 As a child I would play Type to Learn and Mavis Beacon at home on the weekends for kicks.
 I also knew that I enjoyed coding.
 In 6th grade part of our curriculum was an incredibly elementary introduction to code.
 I liked it.
 I'm detail-oriented.
 It was thrilling.
 (Again, Mavis Beacon was my version of a high-stakes video game so...that's the baseline here.)